flavorly/vanilla-components/README.md

 import { Button } from '@indigit/vanilla-components'
 ```

-For more example & demos checkout the [VariantJS](https://github.com/variantjs/vue)

 ## Local & Documentation

 For preview & Local testing please run the following on the root of the project.